Care for the Mind Amid Chronic Diseases: An Interpretable AI Approach Using IoT: The TempPNet Approach

 \subsection{Detecting Prototypical Depression Symptom Progression Trends}

-We first present a conceptual overview of our definition of trend prototype and then discuss the technical details in the subsections.
+A trend prototype is a prototypical depression or non-depression trend.
 We aim to learn $2K$ trend prototypes: $K$ for the depression category and the remaining $K$ for the non-depression category.
 We view each trend prototype as a prototypical continuous co-evolution trajectory of the $M$ symptom severities over time, such as trending up, trending down, and fluctuating.
 Therefore, a trend prototype can be defined as a continuous vector-valued function of time.
 Let $\mathcal{G}^{(k)}(t)$ denote the $k$th trend prototype, which maps a time scalar to a vector of symptom severities of length $M$.
 The mathematical details of $\mathcal{G}^{(k)}(t)$ will be given in Section \ref{sec:method:proto_layer:g_k_trend}.
-We offer a particular interpretation of trend prototypes: if the focal patient's symptom progression matrix $S$ strongly resembles trend prototype $k$, then the symptom severities $S_i$ detected at timepoint $t_i$ should be close to $\mathcal{G}^{(k)}(t_i)$.\footnote{We use the word ``close'' rather than ``identical'' for the definition of trend prototype because the symptom progression matrix of a particular patient is likely to exhibit some idiosyncratic progression patterns that are not common enough to be regarded as prototypical, and therefore $S_i$ is likely to randomly deviate from $\mathcal{G}^{(k)}(t_i)$ by a small amount.} Based on this interpretation, the existing strength of trend prototype $k$ in symptom progression matrix $S$ can be measured as the overall closeness between $S_i$ and $\mathcal{G}^{(k)}(t_i)$ over observation timepoints $\langle t_1, t_2, \dots, t_{N} \rangle$.
+We offer a particular interpretation of trend prototypes: if the focal patient's symptom progression matrix $S$ strongly resembles trend prototype $k$, then the symptom severities $S_i$ detected at timepoint $t_i$ should be close to $\mathcal{G}^{(k)}(t_i)$.
+Based on this interpretation, the existing strength of trend prototype $k$ in symptom progression matrix $S$ can be measured as the overall closeness between $S_i$ and $\mathcal{G}^{(k)}(t_i)$ over observation timepoints $\langle t_1, t_2, \dots, t_{N} \rangle$.
 The implementation of this is articulated in Section \ref{sec:method:proto_layer:s_k_trend}.